 • Your family or friends about mail and home security.

-• Department of Work and Pensions - if you are receiving benefits contact them for advice as your hospital stay may affect your benefits.
+• Department of Work and Pensions - if you are receiving benefits contact them for advice.
+Your hospital stay may affect your benefits.

 • Social Work Department (any home helps, carers etc) if appropriate.

-• Anyone who might want to visit you, like carers or neighbours, or someone from your faith community.
+• Anyone who might want to visit you.
+For example carers or neighbours, or someone from your faith community.

 Please telephone the ward if you: